nilsteampassnet/teampass_doc/docs/GUI.md

 Permit to decide if the Folders Tree is loaded in one time, or sequentially.

-If you have a big tree, it could be interessant to select the `sequential` mode for performance reasons.
+If you have a big tree, it may be useful to select the `sequential` mode for performance reasons.

 ## Time zone